sabszh/cds_vis/assignments/A3/README.md

 ### Classification Report

-The classification report provides insights into the performance of the model.
-It includes metrics such as precision, recall, and F1-score for each class, along with overall accuracy.
+This classification report evaluates a model's performance in classifying various types of documents.
+It shows precision (accuracy of positive predictions), recall (coverage of actual positives), and F1-score (balance between precision and recall) for each class.
+Overall accuracy is 70%.
+Some classes like "ADVE," "Email," and "News" perform well, while others like "Report," "Resume," and "Scientific" need improvement.

 ### Learning Curves

-Learning curves depict the training and validation loss, as well as training and validation accuracy over epochs.
-These curves help in understanding the model's convergence and potential overfitting or underfitting issues.
+Learning curves illustrate the progression of training and validation loss alongside training and validation accuracy across epochs.
+They serve to reveal the model's convergence and identify potential overfitting or underfitting.
+The loss curve demonstrates a consistent decrease in both training and validation loss over epochs, indicating improved model performance.
+Similarly, the accuracy curve depicts a gradual increase with each epoch, signifying the model's learning process.

 ## Project Structure